jk367/personal_website/content/photos/student.md

 draft: false
 ---

-photo of my student.
+Photo of my student.
 On the last day.
 She was very smart.
-From russia.
+From Russia.